 At that same college expo I met recruiters from Tuskegee University, the historically Black university founded by Booker T. Washington.
 I still remember when I got my acceptance letter to Tuskegee.
 I was so happy!

 The reason I attended HSU over the five HBCU’s that I was accepted into all came down to a dorm deposit fee waiver.
 I will not say that HSU is the worst decision that I made in my life but I will say that I definitely feel cheated after all that hard work I put in to make it to college.
-When I wake up these days I feel like I blew it.

 What I’ll say to any Black youth and parent who is off to college soon is: Do your research.
 We can not afford to send our youth to these institutions and blindly believe they have our best interest at heart.
 College is a business and it seems many are just concerned with enrollment; not the experiences of students of color.